 The estimated mass depends on factors such as the amount of oxygen relative to hydrogen, which is the dominant element in the gas.
 Nevertheless, the estimation represents an important step in solving the case of the missing baryons, a mystery that has puzzled astronomers for more than a decade.

 Although there are uncertainties, the work by Gupta and colleagues provides the best evidence yet that the galaxy’s missing baryons have been hiding in a halo of million-kelvin gas that envelopes the galaxy.
 The estimated density of this halo is so low that similar halos around other galaxies would have escaped detection.

-NASA’s Marshall Space Flight Center in Huntsville, Ala., manages the Chandra program for NASA’s Science Mission Directorate in Washington.
+NASA’s Marshall Space Flight Center in Huntsville, Alabama, manages the Chandra program for NASA’s Science Mission Directorate in Washington.
 The Smithsonian Astrophysical Observatory controls Chandra’s science and flight operations from Cambridge.

 Reference: “A huge reservoir of ionized gas around the Milky Way: Accounting for the Missing Mass?” by A. Gupta, S. Mathur, Y. Krongold, F. Nicastro and M. Galeazzi, 9 August 2012, The Astrophysical Journal.